Marissa Mayer wants to clean up your contacts, and that’s just for starters

 Mayer has been part of that history herself—first at Google, which was a dinky startup when she joined it in 1999 as its first female engineer.
 She went on to shape many of the company’s most familiar product experiences before leaving in 2012 to become Yahoo’s CEO.
 That gig ended five years later when the storied internet pioneer was acquired by Verizon.

 Now Mayer is back in the product business—and as you may have already guessed, she thinks she has a better way to wrangle contacts.
 That would be Sunshine Contacts, the new iPhone app (Android is in the works) from her latest company, Sunshine.
-If you’ve previously heard of the largely-stealthy startup, it was under the name Lumi Labs, which Mayer, its CEO, says was a placeholder all along.
+If you’ve previously heard of the largely stealthy startup, it was under the name Lumi Labs, which Mayer, its CEO, says was a placeholder all along.
 The app is launching as an invite-only closed beta; you can download it from the App Store and sign up for an alert when it’s ready to let you in.

 Joining Mayer as cofounder and president is Enrique Muñoz Torres, whose entire career has been intertwined with hers.
 An MIT senior when Mayer hired him as a Google associate product manager in 2004, he left that company in 2013 to join her at Yahoo, where he eventually led the advertising and search businesses.
 Though both Mayer and Muñoz Torres have copious experience creating and ramping up successful products, they are first-time founders.
 Their company currently has about 20 employees, making it the same size as Google was when Mayer joined it.